Annular Tear

 • Muscle weakness

-• Numbness and tingling in legs or arms (depending on the location of the tear)
+• Numbness and tingling in the legs or arms, depending on the location of the tear

 Treatment for an Annular Tear almost always begins with the utilization of conservative care, which includes a variety of non-surgical and minimally invasive techniques like medications, physical therapy and bracing.
 Others non-surgical treatments may include epidural injections, pain patches, deep tissue massage, and chiropractic care.
 The annular tear will first be properly diagnosed via magnetic resonance imaging (MRI), computer tomography (CT) scans, and other diagnostic studies.
 This way, the physician will be able to properly diagnose the condition and provide the best treatment possible to alleviate the patient’s pain and heal the damaged intervertebral disc.
 In the most severe of cases, when minimally invasive options are unsuccessful, surgery may be recommended.